Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type

 Given a minimal set $\M$ for the horocycle flow in $\Y$, we will now discuss what happens with its one-parameter family $g_t(\M)$ when $t$ goes to $+\infty$ and to $-\infty$.
 We will prove that when $t\to +\infty$ $g_t(\M)$ goes to a cuspidal point, and when $t\to -\infty$ $g_t(\M)$ converges to ``the whole of $\Y$'', in an appropriate sense.

-Let us give a precise statement of this result.
+Let us recall the precise statement of this result given in the introduction.
 The geodesic and horocycle flows in $\Y$ extend continuously to $\widehat \Y$ by leaving the cuspidal ends fixed.
 Consider a distance $d$ which induces the topology on $\widehat \Y$, and the corresponding Hausdorff distance on the compact subsets of $\widehat \Y$.